Lou Thesz: Early life

-Wrestling background
+Wrestling career

 Amateur wrestling

 Thesz's father was a national Greco-Roman wrestling middleweight champion in his native Hungary and introduced Lou to the sport as a young boy.
 At eight years old, Lou began a tough and thorough education in Greco-Roman wrestling under his father, which provided the fundamentals for his later success.
-He trained in Greco-Roman wrestling under the guidance of his father for several years until transitioning to folkstyle wrestling at high school where he was a successful competitor on his school team.
+He trained in Greco-Roman wrestling under the guidance of his father for several years until transitioning to folkstyle wrestling in high school, where he was a successful competitor on his school team.
 He also trained in boxing as a teenager.
 Thesz dropped out of high school by age 14 to work at his father's shoe repair business and began training in freestyle wrestling at Cleveland High School due to his father knowing the wrestling coaches.
 He quickly became an accomplished freestyle wrestler, competing in city-wide intramurals and regional tournaments in the 160 lb division.
 At aged 16, Thesz then gained further training in freestyle wrestling under John Zastro.
 Thesz credited Zastro for elevating his wrestling and became his regular sparring partner.
 Thesz won several amateur titles and became one of the most dominant freestyle wrestlers of his weight class in the county, and caught the eye of Tom Packs, a professional wrestling promoter in St. Louis.
 Packs met with Thesz and asked if he wanted to wrestle professionally and Thesz accepted.
 Thesz later said he would have continued his amateur career had he not been asked.
 Packs sent Lou to George Tragos for further coaching.